azure7749/Crawler/README.md

 # Crawlers
 ## Created for my project at depositar lab, Academia Sinica
 ### text crawler:
-  designed to extract metadata from publicdomain.tw and save as a new csv file.
+  Designed to extract metadata from [publicdomain.tw] and save it as a new CSV file.
 ### image crawler:
-  scrape and download images from publicdomain.tw and save into a new folder.
+  Scrape and download images from [publicdomain.tw] and save them into a new folder.